 What We Put Into The Officer Tactical Range Bag

 We don’t need all this at the range every time, but we wanted to see how much we could put in there.
 We could have added more, but it was getting a bit heavy.
-You can watch Chris fill it in the video above.

 How The Officer Tactical Range Bag Compares to Other Bags We Have Owned